MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 - **Team sites** - Team sites provide a collaboration environment for your teams and projects.
 Each team site, by default, is part of a Microsoft 365 group, which includes a mailbox, shared calendar, and other collaboration tools.
 Team sites may also be part of a team in Microsoft Teams.
 Permissions for team sites are best managed through the associated Microsoft 365 group or Teams team.
 - **Communication sites** - Communication sites are for broadcasting news and status across the organization.
 Communication site permissions are managed by using the SharePoint Owners, Members, and Visitors groups for the site.
-- **Hub sites** - Hub sites are team sites or communication sites that the administrator has configured as a hub.
+- **Hubs** - Hubs are team sites or communication sites that the administrator has configured as a hub.
 They're designed to provide connection between related sites through shared navigation.
-Permissions for hub sites can be managed through the Owners, Members, and Visitors groups, or through the associated Microsoft 365 group if there is one.
-Special permissions are needed to associate sites to a hub site.
+Permissions for hubs can be managed through the Owners, Members, and Visitors groups, or through the associated Microsoft 365 group if there is one.
+Special permissions are needed to associate sites to a hub.

 ## Team site permissions and Microsoft 365 Groups